 To combat money laundering, both national and international legal regulations have been established worldwide by regulators in the past 30 years.
 Financial institutions must, therefore, take various risks and rules into account when processing their monetary transactions.

-In order to systematically monitor the huge amounts of data in money transactions carried out worldwide for information on money laundering, it is now standard for financial institutions to use software from the big data analytics spectrum that specializes in money laundering.
-Factors such as the size of the transaction volume, the number of sales channels, or the flow of assets across diverse geographical areas between thousands of market participants play an important role.
+In order to systematically monitor the huge amounts of data in money transactions carried out worldwide for information on money laundering, it is now standard for financial institutions to use software from the big data analytics spectrum that specializes in money laundering Factors such as the size of the transaction volume, the number of sales channels or the flow of assets across diverse geographical areas between thousands of market participants plays an important role.

 Big data analytics programs to combat money laundering are said to be able to meet the following technical challenges in particular:

 - Customer Due Diligence (CDD) and Know Your Customer (KYC): AML programs are intended to use customer information using external information sources ( check for clues to identify risky customer entities.
 Sanction Scanner enables businesses to comply with international regulations such as European Union, FATF, BSA, as well as national AML regulations.
 Sanction Scanner provides companies with global comprehensive and up-to-date AML data.

-● Customer Onboarding & Monitoring Processes: Manuel customer onboarding and customer monitoring processes may take too much time.
+- Customer Onboarding & Monitoring Processes: Manuel's customer onboarding and customer monitoring processes may take too much time.
 Platforms with Artificial Intelligence ensure that financial institutions create AML and KYC compliant with customer onboarding and customer monitoring processes such as Sanction Scanner.

-● Transaction Monitoring System (TMS): Rule-based TMS continuously monitors the transactions made by the financial institutions.
+- Transaction Monitoring System (TMS): Rule-based TMS continuously monitors the transactions made by financial institutions.
 Such rules can include areas such as monetary thresholds or specific transaction patterns that indicate money laundering or corresponding deviations from regular transaction patterns.

-- Individual customer profile monitoring: AML programs must monitor individual customer profiles based on behavior models.
+- Individual customer profile monitoring: AML programs must monitor personal customer profiles based on behavior models.
 Individual behavioral patterns or indications of deviations from the corresponding behavioral pattern should be recognized, which could indicate potential money laundering.